 Senator Jim Hughes is serving his second term in the Ohio Senate, representing the 16th district, which encompasses a portion of Franklin County.
-He is currently the Chairman of the Senate Standing Committee on Insurance & Financial Institutions.
-Sen. Hughes is also a member of Criminal Justice Committee, Finance Committee, Rules Committee and he is Vice Chair of the Public Safety, Local Government and Veterans Affairs Committee.
+He is currently the Chairman of the Senate Standing Committee on Financial Institutions.
+Senator Hughes is also a member of the Criminal Justice Committee, Finance Committee, Insurance Committee, Civil Justice Committee, State and Local Government Committee, Rules and Reference Committee, and the Finance Higher Ed Subcommittee.

 Hughes' service in the Ohio General Assembly has allowed him to put his legal experience to work for the benefit of all Ohioans, helping pass a number of crime initiatives to crack down on offenders and keep families safe.
 Hughes worked to keep school children safe by sponsoring legislation that requires community and chartered public schools to adopt school safety plans and conduct a safety drill on a yearly basis.
 During the 129th General Assembly, he was the primary sponsor of Senate Bill 130, which established licensing requirements and standards of care for certain high volume breeders.
 In addition, he championed Senate Bill 2, known as the Common Sense Initiative, which improved the landscape of jobs by helping to eliminate unnecessary red tape and regulations for small businesses in Ohio.